 Waste Canvas Cross Stitching Fabric

-Waste canvas is a stiff, gridded fabric (similar to Aida) with evenly spaced threads.
-You baste it onto your fabric and stitch your design just like you would on Aida.
+Waste canvas resembles Aida—it’s stiff and gridded with evenly spaced threads.
+You simply baste it onto your fabric and stitch your design as usual.

 Plastic Canvas